Speiger/Primitive-Collections/README.md

 New Specialized functions that were added to increase performance or reduce allocations or Quality Of life.
 To highlight things that may be wanted.
 - Iterable:
-	- map/flatMap/arrayFlatMap (Object Only): A Light weight version of Stream.map()
+	- map/flatMap/arrayFlatMap: A Light weight version of Stream.map()
+	- findFirst: Allows to find the first element of a Predicated Iterable.
+	- filter: Allows to filter unwanted elements for wrapped Iterable
+	- matchAny/matchNone/matchAll: Allows to find elements in a collection.
+	- forEach: Allows to input a second element into a forEach move allowing for more flexibility for Method References
 - Collection:
 	- containsAny: Allows to test if another collection contains an of the elements of the tested collection.
 	- primitiveStream: Provides access to the closest Java Stream Type.